DATABASE DISPATCH

 Put simply: if the virus disproportionately affects marginalised groups, technological fixes designed to curb its spread will also disproportionately target these same groups.

 Turner Lee worries this data could be re-purposed by health insurance providers or law enforcement.
-A about the equity of contact-tracing points lays out how location data gathered by weather apps and games to US immigration agencies.
+A blog on Lawfare about the equity of contact-tracing points lays out how location data gathered by weather apps and games has in the past been sold to US immigration agencies.

 Turner Lee: “We just have to continue to be careful that the outcome [of these technologies] does not create discrimination, nor preference for some individuals.”